FrePPLe provides a list of commands that perform actions on the database, the input data and/or the output data.

 frepplectl measure_copy source_measure destination_measure

 This task dumps the contents of the current database schema to a backup file.
 The file is created in the log folder configured in the configuration files djangosettings.py.
-It can be downloaded from the browser.
+It can be downloaded from the browser and sent to the frePPLe support team.

-For security reasons the command is only available to users listed in the setting SUPPORT_ACCOUNTS.
-By default this is an empty list.
+For security reasons the command is only available to frePPLe superusers.

 # Create a backup: POST /execute/api/backup/ # Download the backup file: GET /execute/logdownload/<task identifier>/